prophets-of-tron/into-the-woods/docs/overview/generator/object.md

 # Object Generators

-Object generators place objects procedurally.
-Usually, this objects are placed individually, so on a stack-to-stack basis.
+Object generators place [objects] procedurally.
+Usually, these objects are placed individually, so on a stack-to-stack basis.

+[objects]: /into-the-woods/object